smorad/graph-conv-memory-paper/README.md

 ### Host Setup
 We have tested everything using `Docker version 20.10.2, build 2291f61`, `NVidia Driver Version: 460.27.04`, and `CUDA Version: 11.2` so if you run into issues try using these versions on your host.
 After installing CUDA, follow the [NVidia guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) to install docker and nvidia-docker2.

-Unfortunately CUDA is required for Habitat, so you must follow this step.
+Unfortunately CUDA is required for Habitat, so you must follow this step if you want to run the navigation experiment.
 Once the host is set up, continue with the docker container creation.
 We also do not store the scene models in the docker container, as they are huge and it's not legal for us to package them in the container.
 Download the `habitat` task of the matterport3D dataset as shown [here](https://github.com/facebookresearch/habitat-lab#data).
 Then extract it, and use the extracted directory as `SCENE_DATASET_PATH` in the container setup.

 ### Docker Container Setup
 ```